microsoft/build2016-vsmobile/README.md

-# Ionic 2 Conference Application
+# MS Build Conference Application

-This is purely a demo of Ionic v2.0 and is still in development.
+This is purely a demo application built with Ionic 2 and Azure App services for the 2016 Microsoft build conference.

 ## Important!
-**There is not an actual Ionic Conference at this time.** This project is just to show off Ionic v2.0 components in a real-world application.
+Here is the link to the [conference](https://build.microsoft.com/).
+This project is just to show off Ionic v2.0 components with Azure app service in a real-world application.
-Please go through the steps in [CONTRIBUTING.md](https://github.com/driftyco/ionic-conference-app/blob/master/CONTRIBUTING.md) before submitting an issue.
+To learn more about Tools for Apache Cordova, visit this [link](https://taco.visualstudio.com/).

 ## Table of Contents